Approximation of magnetic Schr\"odinger operators with $\delta$-interactions supported on networks: Preliminaries

 \subsection{Description of hypersurfaces and their tubular neighborhoods}

-In this section the hypersurfaces that build the network being the support of the $\delta$-potential are described, and then a suitable variant of the trace theorem for these hypersurfaces and the space $\mathcal{H}_{A, Q}$ from~\eqref{def_H_A_Q} is discussed.
-Finally, some properties of the map $\iota$ in~\eqref{def_iota_k_intro} which describes the tubular neighborhood of the network are collected.
+In this section the hypersurfaces that build the network being the support of the $\delta$-potential are described, and some properties of the map $\iota$ in~\eqref{def_iota_k_intro} which describes the tubular neighborhood of the network are collected.
+Finally, a suitable variant of the trace theorem for these hypersurfaces and the space $\mathcal{H}_{A, Q}$ from~\eqref{def_H_A_Q} is discussed.
 Since for the proof of Theorem~\ref{theorem_approximation} similar ideas as in \cite[Section~3.2]{BHSL25} are used, we follow closely the definition of hypersurfaces from \cite{BHSL25}: